 The best part about landing a new job is the grand potential that comes with it.
 It’s a fresh start and can offer a whole new perspective on the next stage of your life.
 Now that may sound a little scary, it’s actually very exciting.

 In order to help us give you a better idea of what to expect when you’re moving up in the Hospitality industry, let us first introduce George.
 George is a (totally fictitious) Brighton College graduate from our Hospitality Management Diploma program who completed his program a few weeks ago.
 George is a young twenty-something with aspirations to work in Downtown Vancouver at one of the hotels right in the core of the tourist district.

 Since he took many of his classes at the downtown Vancouver campus, he would often find himself strolling through Gastown.
-His days would include studying in hotel coffee shops to fully immerse himself in the tourist centrals of the city.
-George attended his practicum at The Fairmont Pacific Rim, and is now applying to work full time.
+His days would include studying in hotel coffee shops to fully immerse himself in the tourist city center.
+George attended his practicum at The Fairmont Pacific Rim and is now applying to work full-time.

 He was feeling pretty lucky to have landed a practicum with such a prestigious hotel and is really excited to have the opportunity to apply for full-time work.

 Furthermore, George is a realist.
 He knows that the Hospitality industry can be competitive.
 Despite the fact that he has a few advantages by having graduated from a hospitality management program and by having taken his practicum with the company, finding a job is never a guarantee.